The 2013 Festival was also funded by the Saffron Walden Initiative, Croucher Needham and Saffron Walden Town Council

 Peter Riding, Chairman of the Saffron Walden Initiative.

-See Programme of Events for what happened and the map for where they took place.
+See Programme of Events for what happened during the 2013 Maze Festival and the map for where they took place.